daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## AWS Managed Apache Airflow (MWAA)

-A managed instance of Apache Airflow.
+MWAA is a fully managed service that provides a web interface and allows users to visualize and monitor Airflow workflows without setting up any additional tools.
 MWAA coordinates ETL jobs, and can be used to prepare ML data.

 ### Features